-Develop tomorrow's dairy leaders and enhance progress of the dairy industry, by providing education, communication and networking among students, producers, and agribusiness and university personnel.
+Develop tomorrow's dairy industry leaders to foster a sustainable future by providing educational, professional growth, and networking opportunities for students, dairy producers, agribusiness, and academic personnel.

 REGIONAL CONTEST SUPERINTENDENTS

 The Regional Contest Superintendent is the elected Chairman of the Regional Steering Committee.
 The Superintendent serves for a term of 2 years, the first year in conjunction with the outgoing Regional Chair and the second year in conjunction with the incoming Regional Chair.
 The Superintendent shall see that all rules and regulations governing the contest are duly carried out and that the contest is conducted with fairness to all concerned.
 The Superintendent along with the Regional Steering Committee shall decide all questions that may arise in connection with interpretation of the rules.